-C) No, because the stars, gas, and dust of the Milky Way block us from seeing them.
+C) No, because the stars, gas, and dust of the Milky Way block us from seeing them, however we can see close galaxies.

 D) No, because there are only galaxies above and below the plane of the Milky Way.

 E) No, we cannot see any other galaxies from Earth.